Log received CAN messages

-You can use Vehicle Network Toolbox, Simulink Coder™, and Embedded Coder®products together to generate code (on the host end) that you can use to implement your model for a practical application.
-For more information on code generation, see Program Builds.
+You can use Vehicle Network Toolbox, Simulink Coder™, and Embedded Coder® software together to generate code on the host end that you can use to implement your model.
+For more information on code generation, see Build Process.

 The block generates code with limited portability.
 The block